 What to use in cleaning makeup brushes and sponges?

 There are several options available here when it comes to cleaning makeup brushes.
 Overall, it will depend on your budget and the type of makeup brush used.
 Nowadays, baby shampoos are one of the widely used items to clean brushes.
 Remarkably, they work like magic as they contain gentle formulas that naturally clean fiber brushes.

 Another option is ivory soap, as it takes liquid makeup brushes quite well.
 It comes in handy when breaking down any heavier formulas on your makeup brushes.
 Alternatively, a dawn dish soap can also deep clean your brushes as it quickly emulsifies concealers and oil-based foundations.

 The other two options available are makeup brush cleansers and textured cleansing mats.
 However, if you are looking for a household product for cleaning makeup brushes, you can consider using vinegar and olive oil to keep your brushes clean.
 You can watch videos online on using homemade products to clean your makeup brush.

-Cleaning Makeup Brushes – Step-by-Step Guide on How to Clean your Makeup Brushes
+Step-by-Step Guide on How to Clean Makeup Brushes and Sponges

 There is no one way when it comes to cleaning makeup brushes.
 Everything hinges on doing it the right way.
-Overall, the best method we find productive is when cleaning your makeup brushes.
+Overall, the best best ways to clean makeup brushes are discussed below: